AmarAladzuz/Cluster_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/99446425/169404186-8269f9b8-498b-4a0b-89af-be23c277bb47.png)

-Through this project I managed to develop and improve my skills of data visualization in Python, as well in Tableau.
-I've successfully conducted cluster analysis and came up with following results and conclusions:

 I have decided that the number of cluster should be 4, after conducting elbow method and silhouette analysis.
 With k-means I got next results

 ![image](https://user-images.githubusercontent.com/99446425/169404426-2fb1479b-76d2-47d2-80cc-90a90457faba.png)